saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 Once you have your updates to your config file, save your work, and navigate to your project folder (it should contain a `/cypress` directory and `cypress.json `file) and run your tests to execute the tests on Sauce Labs.
 Run the tests using

 Set mode in `config.yml`:
-* Set it as a global setting
+* Set it as a global setting (all tests will run in _Docker Mode_)

 ```
 defaults:
-    mode: sauce
+      mode: docker
 ```
 * Set it on the suite level (override)